 - ESA Climate Office – The CCI aims to realise the full potential of the long-term global Earth Observation archives that ESA has established over the past 30 years, as a significant and timely contribution to the ECV databases required by UNFCCC.

-Vector data are commonly lines (e.g. roads), polygons (e.g. national borders) or points (e.g. in-situ data measurements).
-In the following a range of vector resources are listed:
+Vector data are commonly lines (e.g., roads), polygons (e.g., national borders) or points (e.g., in-situ data measurements).
+In the following, a range of vector resources is listed:

-- Open Street Map – crowdsourced data of various types.
-The accuracy and quantity differes between regions but are most often highly accurate.
+- Open Street Map – Crowdsourced data of various types.
+The accuracy and quantity differs between regions but are most often highly accurate.
 Also see OSM or Geofabrik

 - Open Topography – provides a portal to high spatial resolution topographic data and tools.
 In particular, it houses LiDAR data, which is a rare, precious resource nowadays.